If it’s been a while since high school, VET tutors can help you get off to a good start in college or vocational training.

 Free, self-paced, online learning system with modules covering over 125 topics in high school level math, life and personal management skills, English grammar, reading comprehension, and computer skills to get you ready for college level classes.

-Tutor ND: Free Online Tutoring for North Dakota Residents, Kindergarten through College
+Tutor.com/Military: Free Online Tutoring for Military and Family members, Kindergarten through College

-A service of the North Dakota State Library; free for ND residents.
+A service of the Department of Defense Morale, Welfare, and Recreation (MWR) Program.
 Get help from professional tutors in major subjects like math, science, social studies, English, or writing.
-Tutors available online from Sunday through Thursday, 3 pm to 10 pm Central Time.

-Eligible military families can access these tutoring services 24/7 for free through Tutor.com's Military Families Program.
+Eligible military families can access these tutoring services 24/7 for free.

 Numerade - (Free!)
-Over 300,000 Video Solutions for Your STEM Course Textbook Questions
+100 Million+ Video Solutions for Your STEM Course Textbook Questions

 Numerade.com offers a FREE searchable library of video solutions to Science, Engineering, and Math course problems from several commonly used textbooks, recorded by experienced college professors.
 Find a helpful explanation to a homework problem in Biology, Chemistry, advanced Math, or other STEM courses.
 This is like going to an instructor’s office hours for help, but you can access it any time, and repeat the video as many times as you need!